css-raku/CSS-Specification-raku/README.md

 ## Grammars and Classes

-- `CSS::Specification::Build` is class for generating Raku grammar, actions or roles from sets of CSS property definitions.
+- `CSS::Specification::Build` is a class for generating Raku grammar, actions or roles from sets of CSS property definitions.

 This module also provides some mixin grammars and actions as follows: